Paropakari: Soundtrack

 The music of the film was composed by Upendra Kumar and lyrics for the soundtrack written by Chi.
 Udaya Shankar and R. N. Jayagopal.
-All the songs were received very well and the cabaret track "Jokey Naanu Balliya Minchu" sung by L. R. Eswari created a rage and became a chart buster song.
-The song was recreated by Ravi Basrur in K.G.F: Chapter 1.
+All the songs were received very well and the cabaret track "Jokey Naanu Balliya Minchu" sung by L. R. Eswari created a rage and became a chartbuster.
+That song was remixed in films like Nan Hendthi Maduve (2003) and Kalla Malla Sulla (2011).
+The song was also recreated by Ravi Basrur in KGF: Chapter 1.